Peruzal/xamarin-forms-guide/docs/layouts/scroll-view.md

+description: The ScrollView is used to wrap content that needs to scroll.
+The ScrollView control can only have one child.

 # ScrollView

 The ScrollView is used to wrap content that needs to scroll.
 The ScrollView control can only have one child.